splash5/superacan-notes/README.md

 # About the 6650 chip

-This should be a CIC chip and when power on the 68k CPU runs code which store inside 6619 chip (like Genesis TMSS).
-The code basiclly doing some simple check on 6650 and checks a special string reading from 6650.
+This acts as a CIC chip but only contains at least 32 bytes RAM and 16 bytes ROM.
+(No CPU inside it I guess) When powering on the 68k CPU runs code which store inside 6619 chip (like Genesis TMSS) and doing some check about 6650 (like make sure that RAM exists and work properly) and finally reads a special string and compare it.
-CPU communicate with 6650 with two memory location(register):
+CPU communicate to 6650 with two memory location(register):

 - 0xEB0D02 (R)
 > Which address to access inside 6650.